 2. The Board is subject to the Texas Open Meetings Act as if it were a governmental body.

-2. Quorum
+B. Quorum

-1. Ten voting members constitute a quorum to transact official business.
+Eleven members constitute a quorum to transact official business.
 If less than a quorum of the Board is present, members may not vote upon action items but may take testimony and public comments so long as the meeting is being conducted in accordance with the Texas Open Meetings Act.

-3. Voting
+C. Voting

-1. Voting members have the right to vote on any subject listed on the agenda.
+1. Members have the right to vote on any subject listed on the agenda.
 However, members must abstain from deliberating or voting on issues that could present, or reasonably appear to present, a conflict of interest.
 A conflict of interest, as defined in Section 3 above and at Texas Administrative Code, Title 1, Part 15, Chapter 354.
-Subchapter F, Division 8, Rule Section 354.1942(a)(2), also arises from a situation that would provide monetary or other gain to the member's family member or relative.
+Subchapter F, Division 8, Rule section 354.1942(a)(2), also arises from a situation that would provide monetary or other gain to the member's family member or relative.

 2. The Board may determine procedural matters by a majority vote of the members attending the meeting or may use Robert's Rules of Order as a guide to its operations and proceedings.